 The SteelSeries Arctis 3 have a decent leakage performance.
 The significant portion of their leakage is spread between 400Hz and 4kHz, which is a fairly narrow range.
 The overall level of leakage is also too loud.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 40dB SPL and peaks at 54dB SPL, which is just about the noise floor of most offices.

 The Arctis 3 have an excellent boom microphone.
 In a quiet environment, speech recorded or transmitted with this mic sounds full-bodied, clear, and easily comprehensible, but slightly bright.
 In noisy environments, the mic rejects a very high amount of ambient noise, making these headphones good to use in very loud places like a gaming event.
+If you're looking for a fully detachable boom microphone with similar performance, take a look at the SteelSeries Arctis 1.

 The SteelSeries Arctis 3’s microphone has great recording quality.
 The low frequency extension (LFE) is extended down to 20dB, which is excellent, and means speech recorded or transmitted with this headset will sound full-bodied.
 The HFE of 10kHz is also very good, which ensures a detailed and present speech.
 However, the 10dB bump after 2kHz makes the sound of this microphone noticeably bright, which, although it won't sound neutral, could help with cutting through the game audio.